sklprogs/LanguageTricks/README.md

 ## accurate \| precise

-**Accuracy** is close to a known value; **precision** measures repeatability.
+***Accuracy*** is close to a known value; ***precision*** measures repeatability.

-In the fields of science and engineering, the **accuracy** of a measurement system is the degree of closeness of measurements of a quantity to that quantity\'s true value.
+In the fields of science and engineering, the **accuracy** of a measurement system is the degree of closeness of measurements of a quantity to that quantity’s true value.
 The **precision** of a measurement system, related to reproducibility and repeatability, is the degree to which repeated measurements under unchanged conditions show the same results.
-Although the two words precision and accuracy can be synonymous in colloquial use, they are deliberately contrasted in the context of the scientific method.
+Although the two words
+***precision*** and ***accuracy*** can be synonymous in colloquial use, they are deliberately contrasted in the context of the scientific method.

 *Sources:
 [1](https://www.thoughtco.com/difference-between-accuracy-and-precision-609328),